BlueWhiteIllustrated - Nitt Clips: Tuesday player interviews

 Nitt Clips: Tuesday player interviews

-Head coach James Franklin wasn't the only member of Penn State's football program to meet with the media Tuesday, as tight end Pat Freiermuth, linebacker Jesse Luketa, safety Lamont Wade and specialist Jordan Stout all spent roughly 20 minutes each answering questions on Zoom.
+Head coach James Franklin wasn't the only member of Penn State's football program to meet with the media Tuesday, as tight end Pat Freiermuth, offensive lineman Mike Miranda and defensive tackle Antonio Shelton all spent 20 minutes each answering questions on Zoom.
 If you missed anything, you can watch all four interviews here!

 Not a Subscriber?
 Join us With Our FREE 30-Day Premium Trial